ballerina-platform/ballerina-spec/beps/lib-ftp/1397_improving_apis.md

 ## Non-Goals

 1. This proposal does not aim to any changes to existing APIs.
 It will only add a few new APIs to the current stack.
+2. More advanced file processing capabilities (such as compression/decompression, file pattern matching, file age filters, multi-file aggregation/splitting etc.) are explicitly out of scope here and will be handled as separate future proposals if needed.

 ## Motivation